Flutter SDK

 data | List<Data> | one or more values conforming to the Data protocol which may be passed separated by a comma. |

 method.
-This allows the developer to exactly control when the data is flushed to our servers.
-For instance, if you call the addData()
+This allows you to control exactly when the data is flushed to our servers.
+For example, if you call the addData()

 invocation.
 Just call flush()